andythedishwasher/supabase-sample-exchange/README.md

 ## Project Setup

 Clone repo locally and set up a Supabase account.
 Create a project and fill out the .env file with the project url and anon key found on the API Settings page as single-quoted strings.
 For the Windows build, you can define your app icon by replacing the file windows/runner/resources/app_icon.png with your own png renamed to match the path.
 So far, that's the only platform this has been extensively tested on, but deep links are set up for Android.
-You'll just have to fill in a custom url scheme for the deep links in the main.dart initializer like so for the windows build:
+You'll just have to fill in a custom url protocol for the deep links in the main.dart initializer like so for the windows build:

 ```
 void main() async {